shuubham4/CRA7_demo/dvpg_setup/DVPG_setup.md

 It will ask for user password and upon providing that it will remain in standby until you press ctrl-C.
 - Open FireFox.
 Go to Settings> General > Network Settings
 ![plot](./fig/1.png)
--In the ‘Configure Proxy access to the Internet’ page follow the following images to setup (provide your chosen port number in the highlighted place).
+- In the ‘Configure Proxy access to the Internet’ page follow the following images to setup (provide your chosen port number in the highlighted place).
 Click ‘Ok’ once done. cat